czue/pegasus-docs/configuration.md

 ## Google Analytics

-To enable Google Analytics, just add your analytics tracking ID to `settings.py`:
+To enable Google Analytics, add your analytics tracking ID to `settings.py`:

 ```python
 GOOGLE_ANALYTICS_ID = 'UA-XXXXXXX-1'
 ```

+Pegasus uses gtag.js by default, which is a simpler version of Google Analytics that can be rolled out with zero additional configuration.
+If you use Google Tag Manager, you can make changes in `templates/web/components/google_analytics.html` to match the snippet provided by Google.

+See [this article](https://support.google.com/tagmanager/answer/7582054) for more on the differences between gtag.js and Google Tag Manager.

 ## Sentry

-[Sentry](https://sentry.io/) is the gold standard for tracking errors in Django applications and Pegasus can connect to it with just a few lines of configuration.
+[Sentry](https://sentry.io/) is the gold standard for tracking errors in Django applications and Pegasus can connect to it with a few lines of configuration.

-To get setup, simply add the following code snippet to your `settings.py` file:
+To get setup, add the following code snippet to your `settings.py` file:

 ```python
 import sentry_sdk